ashtokalo/docker-lamp/README.md

 Root password is empty by default.
 You might want to use any other client to get access to the database.

-The project already contains Composer and it's PSR-4 ready.
-So all files under the `src` directory uses namespace `app`.
+The project already contains latest Composer with PSR-4 autoload mapping and `src` directory is mapped to `app` namespace.
 Don't forget to change project name, description and author in `composer.json` to yours.
+Happy coding!

 ## Contributing

 Contributions are welcome and accepted via pull requests on [Github](https://github.com/ashtokalo/lampeton):

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.

 - **Create feature branches** - Don't ask to pull from your main branch.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

 ## License